 On 18 June 1989, the SLORC changed the country's official English name from the "Socialist Republic of the Union of Burma" to the "Union of Myanmar".

-In 1989, the military government officially changed the English translations of many names, including the country's name from Burma to Myanmar.
+In 1989, the military government officially changed the English names of places, including the country's name from Burma to Myanmar.

-In May 1990, the government held free multiparty elections and the National League for Democracy (NLD) won 392 out of 492 seats.
-The military junta refused to cede power.
+In May 1990, the government held free multiparty elections, and the National League for Democracy (NLD) won.

 The 1990 maternal mortality rate per 100,000 births for Myanmar is 662.